lavell/London2/README.md

-running around the command line mor epractice never hurt anybody
+running around the command line more practice never hurt anybody. everyday moving forward is the motion.